Long-time asymptotics and stability for the sine-Gordon equation: The direct scattering map

 and

-where the $\pm$ depends on the boundary value of $f$ at $+\infty$.
-We can infer that $\ba$ and $a$ are bounded away from $0$ near the origin.
+where the $\pm$ depends on the boundary value of $f$ at $+\infty$, so we can infer that $\ba$ and $a$ are bounded away from $0$ near the origin.
 This will exclude the case that small perturbation of the matrix potential in \eqref{Psi-x} leading to new eigenvalues/spectral singularities.
-So we conclude that the space $\mathcal{I}$ in \eqref{space-1} has an open and dense subset $\mathcal{G}$ such that the generic properties listed in remark \eqref{remark-generic} are satisfied.
-This is another way to rule out the appearance of breathers with arbitrarily small norm in the sense of space \eqref{space-1}. \end{remark} \begin{remark} By the time evolution of the scattering data \eqref{time-evol}, we have
+So we conclude that the space $\mathcal{I}$ in \eqref{space-1} has an open and dense subset $\mathcal{G}$ such that the generic properties listed in Remark \ref{remark-generic} are satisfied.
+This is another way to rule out the appearance of breathers with arbitrarily small norm in the sense of space \eqref{space-1}. \end{remark} \begin{remark} From our proof of Proposition \ref{prop:r} that to make sense of the integral